-Covid 19 coronavirus: BusinessNZ calls for more information about outbreak, immediately
+Covid 19 coronavirus: BusinessNZ boss warns 'there isn't really anyone who believes it's going to only go on for three days'

 "The greater challenge is it could get completely out of hand if someone's been in contact with the business that was unaware that someone was infected and they themselves become infected," Hope said.

 "What we understand is that the Ministry of Health's contact tracing process should be able to manage that, but what if they don't?
-The reality is it's much better if the general public have knowledge about where the risks are and that they can then self isolate if they have been in contact with a business or a person in that area.
+The reality is it's much better if the general public have knowledge about where the risks are and that they can then self-isolate if they have been in contact with a business or a person in that area.

 "That is the quickest way to shut down the spread of the virus.
 Constraining information right now is probably one of the worst things they can do."

-Hope said that businesses he had spoken to were very worried about prospect of another lockdown.
+Hope said that businesses he had spoken to were very worried about the prospect of another lockdown.

-"Obviously it's pretty concerning for Auckland businesses, but for a whole bunch of businesses around the country that are going to be affected, even by a move to alert level two, but the prospect of further lockdowns that are more serious in terms of alert level four, should there be community transmission.
+"Obviously it's pretty concerning for Auckland businesses, but for a whole bunch of businesses around the country that are going to be affected, even by a move to alert level 2, but the prospect of further lockdowns that are more serious in terms of alert level 4, should there be community transmission.

-"Many businesses are in a highly weakened position coming out of covid and still trying to operate in a very reduced economic climate and if we need to go into some sort of more serious lockdown or even for Auckland businesses going into alert level three, some of them won't have the capacity to be able to manage through that if it goes on beyond the three days and there isn't really anyone who believes it's going to only go on for three days."
+"Many businesses are in a highly weakened position coming out of Covid and still trying to operate in a very reduced economic climate and if we need to go into some sort of more serious lockdown or even for Auckland businesses going into alert level 3, some of them won't have the capacity to be able to manage through that if it goes on beyond the three days and there isn't really anyone who believes it's going to only go on for three days."